Hip Fracture in the Elderly, ABOS Oral Boards Preparation

 Clinical Scenario

-AP pelvis and cross-table lateral radiographs reveal a displaced left femoral neck fracture (Garden IV).
-The femoral head appears to have maintained its normal contour without evidence of avascular necrosis.
-The acetabulum is concentrically congruent without significant arthritic changes.
-Her contralateral hip is normal.
-Labs show an INR of 2.4, hemoglobin of 10.8, and creatinine of 1.1.
+AP pelvis and cross-table lateral radiographs showed a displaced left femoral neck fracture, Garden IV.
+The femoral head contour was maintained without AVN changes.
+The acetabulum was concentrically congruent without significant arthritis.
+Labs showed an INR of 2.4, hemoglobin of 10.8, and creatinine of 1.1.

 What Examiners Look For